ajv-validator/ajv/CUSTOM.md

 There is a number of variables and expressions you can use in the generated (validation-time) code of your keywords.

-- `'data' + (it.dataLevel || '')` - the variable name for the data at the current level.
-- `'data' + ((it.dataLevel-1)||'')` - parent data if `it.dataLevel > 0`.
+TODO

 - `'rootData'` - the root data.
 - `it.dataPathArr[it.dataLevel]` - the name of the property in the parent object that points to the current data if `it.dataLevel > 0`.
-- `'validate.schema'` - top level schema of the current validation function at validation-time.
-- `'validate.schema' + it.schemaPath` - current level schema available at validation time (the same schema at compile time is `it.schema`).
-- `'validate.schema' + it.schemaPath + '.' + keyword` - the value of your custom keyword at validation-time.
-Keyword is passed as the second parameter to the inline compilation function to allow using the same function to compile multiple keywords.
-- `'valid' + it.level` - the variable that you have to declare and to assign the validation result to if your keyword returns statements rather than expression (`statements: true`).
 - `'errors'` - the number of encountered errors.
-See [Reporting errors in custom keywords](https://github.com/ajv-validator/ajv/blob/master/CUSTOM.md#reporting-errors-in-custom-keywords).
+See [Reporting errors](#reporting-errors).
 - `'vErrors'` - the array with errors collected so far.
-See [Reporting errors in custom keywords](https://github.com/ajv-validator/ajv/blob/master/CUSTOM.md#reporting-errors-in-custom-keywords).
+See [Reporting errors](#reporting-errors).

 ## Ajv utilities

-There are sevral useful functions you can use in your inline keywords.
-These functions are available as properties of `it.util` object:
+There are sevral useful functions you can use in your _code_ keywords.
+These functions can be imported from TODO:

 ##### .toHash(Array arr) -&gt; Object